 Serving papers on an unwilling partner might be challenging but essential since this ensures they receive notice about the impending legal action.
 It also provides them with their due process rights under family law statutes.
 There are several methods available when serving papers:

 In any case, it’s crucial to follow all legal requirements when serving papers on an unwilling partner to avoid delays and complications later in the process.
-Consulting with an experienced family law attorney like those at The Law Offices of Robert B. Buchanan will ensure you are taking appropriate steps throughout this challenging time.
+Consulting with an experienced family law attorney like those at Buchanan Law Group will ensure you are taking appropriate steps throughout this challenging time.

 Filing for divorce may be a challenging undertaking, but with the correct advice and prep it can be initiated.
 When there are legal disputes that arise from your partner’s unwillingness to accept service of papers, contested divorce scenarios may become necessary in order to move forward with dissolving the marriage.